Want to see what our clients think about this trip? Check out our most recent tropical birding trip client testimonials.

 Belize is an English-speaking country making travel much easier for North American travelers who are not bilingual.
 Yellowbilled Tours uses local Belize guides on portions of the field trip, supporting local eco-tourism.
 In addition, we also use locally-owned lodges and services operated by Belizeans or expats who are Belizean residents.
 Our many trips to Belize mean we know where to find the birds.
 In fact, Ebird shows Yellowbilled Tours’ owner, Rich Cimino, in the top 100 of Belize birding with 372 species observed.
 These trips bring together birding enthusiasts in a small group where many new friendships are formed.

-The 2021 field trips are limited to 3-4 participants on each trip.
+The 2022 field trips are limited to 4 – 6 participants on each trip.
 A minimum of 3 will be required to proceed with the trip.
 This field trip offers birders with limited Central American birding experience a great introduction into birding the tropics.
+Custom and Private field for couples can be arranged also.

 Tropical Birding Trip Registration